 In the event Xerox provides Seller Equipment to Customer, the following terms shall apply unless otherwise specified in an Order:

 a.
 Unless Seller Equipment is purchased by Customer, Xerox (or the applicable third party vendor) shall at all times retain title to the Seller Equipment.
 Customer hereby authorizes Xerox or its agents to file financing statements necessary to protect Xerox’s rights to the Seller Equipment.
 Customer will promptly notify Xerox, in writing, of any change in ownership, or if it relocates its principal place of business or changes the name of its business.
 The risk of loss or damage to the Seller Equipment shall pass to Customer upon delivery to the applicable Customer Facilities, except for Xerox’s assumption of the risk of loss during relocations.
-Customer will insure the Seller Equipment against loss or damage and the policy will name Xerox as loss payee.
+Customer will insure the Seller Equipment against loss or damage.

 b.
 Subject to any agreements in a SOW regarding Xerox performing all Maintenance Services, Customer agrees to use the Seller Equipment in accordance with, and to perform, all operator maintenance procedures for the Seller Equipment described in the applicable Documentation made available or provided by Xerox.
 The Customer shall not (unless the Seller Equipment is Purchased Equipment, and then only with Xerox’s prior consent):